pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

-# File Sharing API for JavaScript SDK
+# File Sharing API for Java SDK

-##### Breaking changes in v9.0.0
+Breaking changes in v9.0.0

-PubNub Java SDK v9.0.0 unifies Java and [Kotlin](/docs/sdks/kotlin) SDKs, introduces a new PubNub client instantiation, and changes asynchronous API callbacks and emitted [status events](/docs/sdks/java/status-events).
-These changes can impact applications built with versions < 9.0.0.
-See the [Java/Kotlin SDK migration guide](/docs/general/resources/migration-guides/java-kotlin-sdk-migration-guide) for details.
+- Java SDK v9.0.0 unifies Java and Kotlin SDKs, introduces a new way to instantiate PubNub, and changes async callbacks and status events.
+See Java/Kotlin SDK migration guide and status events.

-Use the Files API to upload and share files up to 5 MB on PubNub.
-When a file is uploaded to a channel, it is stored using a storage service and associated with your key.
-Subscribers to that channel receive a file event containing the file ID, filename, and optional description.
+Use the Files API to upload and share files up to 5 MB on a channel.
+Uploads are stored and associated with your key.
+Channel subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Upload the file to a specified channel.
-This includes preparing, uploading to storage, and publishing a message on the channel.
-Internally calls [publishFileMessage](#publish-file-message).
+Upload a file to a channel and publish a file message with its metadata.
+Internally calls publishFileMessage after upload.

-##### Don't JSON serialize
+Don't JSON serialize
-Pass objects directly for message and meta; serialization is automatic.
+- Do not JSON-serialize message and meta; pass objects directly.

 ### Method(s)